Keyboard shortcuts

 1. Keep the live heap small (<500KB)

-2. Disable automatic GC for action sequences:
+2. Disable threshold-triggered GC for action sequences:

-debug.SetGCPercent(-1) // Disable automatic GC
+debug.SetGCPercent(-1) // Disable threshold-triggered GC

 runtime.GC() // Manual GC during loading screens

-Fixed 64KB Stacks
+Fixed Spawned-Goroutine Stacks

 This limits recursion depth: